gunakkoc/HiPeristaltic/README.md

 5. TB6600
 6. DM556

-The recommended board that is BIGTREETECH SKR Mini E3 v3.0 comes with TMC2209 drivers embedded.
-Perhaps the cheapest alternative is using an Arduino+CNC Shield combo with A4988 drivers attached.
+The recommended board that is BIGTREETECH SKR Mini E3 v3.0 comes with 4 TMC2209 stepper motor drivers embedded.
+If budget is the ultimate concern, perhaps the cheapest alternative is using an Arduino+CNC Shield combo with A4988 drivers attached.

-With STM32 firmware, one can setup U(S)ART as necessary and the included TMC2209 driver can be used for full feature access.
+With the provided STM32 firmware, TMC2209 drivers on the BIGTREETECH SKR Mini E3 v3.0 are controlled via UART communication which allows further optimizations as well as adjustable microstepping on-the-fly.
+All other firmwares treat TMC2209 as a standard stepper driver.

-In any case, the active microstepping value (e.g., 1, 2, 4, 8) needs to be specified in the `HiPeristaltic.toml` file, per driver.
+Moreover, for standard stepper drivers or for other firmwares, the active microstepping value (e.g., 1, 2, 4, 8 and so on) needs to be specified in the `HiPeristaltic.toml` file, per driver.
+Alternatively, one can implement their own microstepping changing functionality (i.e., by swithing microstepping/resolution GPIO pins) and enable it within the firmware.

 ## Connectivity

-The following connecitity options are available, depending on the selected MCU.
+The following connectivity options are available, depending on the selected MCU, firmware and interface combination.

 1. Networking (i.e., via Ethernet or WiFi) through SiLa2.
 2. Serial over USB for direct PC to MCU communication, without SiLa2 layer.